 You will have to pay a tiny fee for each item you list, but I think when I listed 10 t-shirts and notepads it cost me about £2.40 in all, very reasonable.

 I’m not sure if you could earn a living from this full-time, but you can earn enough part-time; this is the stressful side of it.
 But you have to weigh up the therapeutic nature of the work too.

 It has been around for years, and many people make a high income from using the website.
 The fees are more expensive than Esty, but you can sell all manner of stuff rather than handmade items.

 It is best to purchase from eBay for a few weeks; just odd little bits you can get as a bargain for you to resell again on there.
 Look at it as a big circle; this is my advice for the first few weeks for you to get to grips with how the system works.
 Then you can go on to my next idea, which is dropshipping below.

 You want to make sure you know the system inside and out before you start selling; for me, it was too confusing, but it will probably make sense if you are a regular seller or purchaser from there.

 Beware of fees; they can mount up the more you sell.
 You must make sure you are keeping fee money reserved; otherwise, if you are popular, you could end up with a hefty bill if you have reinvested in the stock.

-The stress will come from customers, as with any customer facing business.
+The stress will come from customers, as with any customer-facing business.

 This is my own personal choice, as it is what I do.
-If you are not familiar with dropshipping, it is selling other peoples products which you do not buy to sell; they dispatch it to your customer for you.
+If you are not familiar with dropshipping, it is selling other peoples products that you do not buy to sell; they dispatch it to your customer for you.

 You will run a dropshipping store.
 You won’t have products in your home, they are scattered around the world, and when someone buys something, the manufacturer or wholesaler dispatches it.